 Diagnostic Evaluation for Developmental Delays

 We offer a comprehensive diagnostic evaluation for children to assess developmental delays and disorders, including autism spectrum disorders.
 Early diagnosis can be crucial for early intervention and support.
 These can also evaluate for speech or language disorders.
 Each person with a developmental delay is unique, so just knowing a diagnosis is not enough.
-A comprehensive diagnostic evaluation can lead to very specific conclusions that can help with planning.
+A comprehensive diagnostic evaluation can yield very specific conclusions that aid planning.

 Psychological Diagnostic Evaluation